 We all want it.
 That deep assurance that “today I truly connected with my child”.
 That knowing smile between mother and child; the shared experience carved deep in our hearts and minds.
 It can be so elusive in our distraction-filled world.
 But I have found a secret to making those moments happen more often – even daily.
 The secret is so simple, requires no money and actually very little time.
 The secret is simply exploring nature together.

-Nature is Your Ally
+Nature is Our Ally

 Here is what you have to gain:

-I have found that for me, nature and creativity go hand in hand.
+For me, nature and creativity go hand in hand.
 When I’m feeling stuck or frustrated in a project, just a few minutes of fresh air and nature walking brings a new perspective and lots of inspiration.

-When we make the time to unplug from all of the distractions at home (and put away the phone), we are letting our brains rest.
 In 2012, a ground-breaking study found that after only four days of immersion in nature, a group of hikers tested a 50% improvement in their cognitive functions related to creativity and problem-solving.

 The theory is that the more we bury ourselves in technology, ignoring the natural world around us, the more damage we are doing to our brains.
 According to the study, exposure to natural stimuli creates a so-called ‘soft-fascination’ effect.
 This enables the mind to more easily access an introspective, thoughtful state, and allow imagination to do its magic.
 The parts of our brain that are active during this ‘restful introspection’ are those that are needed for efficient performance on tasks requiring insight, problem-solving, and creative reasoning.

 There are so many studies proving a real connection between nature and happiness.
 This one, in particular, caught my eye: The mental health organization, MIND, published a study that found depression was reduced in 71% of participants after taking a walk in nature.
 When compared to walking around a shopping center where 22% of participants were more depressed than before the walk.
 94% of the participants said that nature walks benefited their mental health.
-Some of their comments included:

 Anecdotally, I have found over and over again that in our family, when annoyance levels are high and patience is low, a quick walk outside or impromptu nature study changes everything – for both parents and children.
-From a fussy baby to a tired mom – like magic, nature delivers.

 Martha Farrell Erickson, developmental psychologist and founding director of Minnesota’s Children, Youth and Family Consortium confirms, “By following a prescription for more nature experience together, families will discover a win/win situation in which both children and adults benefit as individuals, even as they are strengthening those important family bonds that all children (and adults) need.”